Budget Analyst Job Description, Salary & Certification Requirements

-According to the Bureau of Labor Statistics, about 31 percent of all budget analysts work for federal, state, or local government agencies where they are responsible for determining how to most efficiently distribute money and other resources among departments and programs.
+According to the Bureau of Labor Statistics, about 22 percent of all budget analysts work for federal government agencies, while 13 percent work for state and local schools, and another 22 percent are evenly split between state and local government agencies.
+At all levels of government, they are responsible for determining how to most efficiently distribute money and other resources among departments and programs.
 Some government budget analysts help evaluate performance programs, analyze financial policies for efficiency and viability, and help draft budget-related legislation.

 An entry-level budget analyst often starts with the straightforward tasks of preparing and posting journal entries, reconciling the general ledger account, and closing end-of-month accounts.
 The job responsibilities of more experienced analysts include more complex tasks:

 - Prepare, maintain, and analyze balance sheets, income statements, and other financial records and reports

 - Analyze and interpret accounting records

 - Monitor disbursements (such as payments to vendors) and research problems to identify issues and recommend corrections

 - Help prepare monthly metrics reports, internal management reports, and external regulatory reports

 - Help present financial data, progress, and performance metrics information for briefings and other presentations